Skip to main content

 User not redirected to Okta

-• Verify the SCIM provider is enabled in Bifrost
+• Verify the OIDC provider is enabled in Bifrost

 • Check that the Bifrost server was restarted after configuration